ExpressGateway/express-gateway/README.md

 - [Facebook][eg-facebook]

 #### Roadmap
-Express Gateway publishes and updates its roadmap in real time as a [public scrum board][eg-roadmap] on Waffle.io.
+Express Gateway publishes and updates its roadmap in real time as a [public task board][eg-roadmap] on Waffle.io.

 #### Contribution
 All contributions welcome!
 Please see the [contributor's guide][contributor-guide]